paulobolinhas/Static-Analysis-Tool/README.md

 _Given a set of vulnerability patterns of the form (vulnerability name, a set of entry points, a set of sensitive sinks, a set of sanitizing functions), a program is secure if it does not encode, for any given vulnerability pattern, an information flow from an entry point to a sensitive sink, unless the information goes through a sanitizing function._

-You will have to make decisions regarding whether your tool will signal, or not, illegal taint flows that are encoded by certain combinations of program constructs.
-You can opt for an approach that simplifies the analysis.
-This simplification may introduce or omit features that could influence the outcome, thus leading to wrong results.

-Note that the following criteria will be valued:

-- _Soundness_ - successful detection of illegal taint flows (i.e., true positives).
-In particular, treatment of implicit taint flows will be valued.
-- _Precision_ - avoiding signalling programs that do not encode illegal taint flows (i.e., false-positives).
-In particular, sensitivity to the order of execution will be valued.
-- Scope - treatment of a larger subset of the language.
-The mandatory language constructs are those that appear in the slices provided, and include: assignments, binary operations, function calls, condition test and while loop.

 Using the same terms as in [Python Parser](https://docs.python.org/3/library/ast.html) the mandatory constructs are those associated with nodes of type

 - Expressions